 Adoptable Storage vs. Portable Storage

-Adopting the SD card as device storage, also called Adoptable Storage, allows the system to use the SD card as if it were the internal storage.
-This means you can install new apps directly to it, or move apps to free up space.
+Adopting the SD card as device storage, also called Adoptable Storage, allows the system to use the SD card as internal storage.
+This means you can install new apps directly to it or move apps to free up space.

-It may seem like a no-brainer, but adopting the SD card as device storage has some drawbacks.
+It may seem like a no-brainer, but adopting the SD card as device storage has drawbacks.

 Adoptable storage is slower than the internal storage on your device.
-It’s never a good idea to offload apps that you use frequently to external storage.
-You’ll definitely notice the performance lag.
+It’s never a good idea to offload apps you frequently use to external storage because you’ll notice the performance lag.

-SD cards have a shorter lifespan than the hard drive on your Shield TV.
-The normal lifespan of an SD card is between 5-10 years, depending on the manufacturer.
-That’s still a long time, but just keep in mind that your SD card is probably going to fail before your device does.
+SD cards have a shorter lifespan than the hard drive on your NVIDIA Shield.
+The average lifespan of an SD card is between 5-10 years, depending on the manufacturer.
+That’s still a long time, but remember that your SD card will probably fail before your device does.

 The SD card will only work on that device.
 This was the biggest shock for me.
-Adoptable storage is formatted specifically to work on that device.
-You can’t try to use it in another device without reformatting it.
-In which case, you’ll lose all of the data you stored on it.
+Adoptable storage is explicitly formatted to work on that device.
+You can only try to use it on another device after reformatting it.

 While none of these reasons are deal-breakers, I recommend using external storage as portable storage instead of adopting it as device storage.

-Remember, if you format your SD card or hard drive, you will lose any information that you’ve already stored on it.
+Remember, if you format your SD card or hard drive, you will lose any information stored on it.

 How to Add External Storage to Your NVIDIA Shield

-The process for adding additional storage is similar, whether you’re adding an external hard drive through the USB port or plugging in a micro-SD card.
+Adding additional storage is similar, whether adding an external hard drive through the USB port or plugging in a micro-SD card.

-The first thing you’ll want to do is physically attach the drive.
+The first thing you’ll want to do is physically attach the external storage drive.

 On the 2019 Shield TV, the micro-SD card slot is on the end of the device, directly above the HDMI port.

-As soon as you plug in the SD card or hard drive, you’ll get a notification warning the next time you turn on your NVIDIA Shield TV.
+As soon as you plug in the SD card or hard drive, you’ll get a warning when you turn on your NVIDIA Shield TV.